 This site is sponsored and maintained as a free service to assist watchmakers in locating obsolete repair parts.
 The site is open to anyone who wishes to use it, however it is intended for the professional repairer.
 With that thought in mind, please try to be complete and specific with parts requests.

 In order to be useful this site needs to be widely publicized.
 If you find this service useful, please tell your watchmaking colleagues.
-Success depends on having a large number of participants Thanks.
+Success depends on having a large number of participants.
+Thank you.

-Those with stocks of obsolete parts are urged to view the list on a regular basis.
+Those who have stocks of obsolete parts they may wish to sell are urged to view the list on a regular basis.
 Anyone who is able to furnish a part may contact the requester privately, e-mail addresses are posted, and make the necessary financial arrangements.

 Please limit your posts to requests for specific parts or tools related to watchmaking.